 No matter what industry you’re in, the ability to promote yourself is critical.

-Many of us were culturally conditioned to think that standing out is a bad thing, but in your career, you have to be able to let people know why they need you.
+Many of us were culturally conditioned to think that standing out is a bad thing, but in your career progression, you have to be able to let people know why they need you.

 And there is a healthy way to sing your praises without coming across as a braying donkey.